darktable-org/dtdocs/content/module-reference/utility-modules/map/map-settings.md

 # module controls

 map source
-: Choose the mapping provider to source map information from.
+: Choose the provider to source map information from.

 show OSD
 : Choose whether to display the OSD controls on top-left of the center view.

 filtered images
-: When selected, only the images from the filmstrip are displayed in the center view.
-If not selected, all images in the current library are displayed as long as the corresponding images have GPS data associated with them (shortcut ctrl-s).
+: Select to display only the images from the filmstrip in the center view.
+De-select to display all images in the current library, where those images have GPS data associated with them.
+You can also toggle this option by pressing Ctrl+S.

 max images
-: Controls the max number of displayed thumbnails.
+: Controls the maximum number of displayed thumbnails.

 group size factor
 : Increase or decrease the size of the area that causes images to be grouped.